 CMS’s goal is to fill critical gaps in measurement that align with and support the Meaningful Measures Framework, which identifies high priority areas for quality measurement.
 Its purpose is to improve outcomes for patients, their families and providers while also reducing burden and moving payment toward value through focusing everyone’s efforts on the same quality areas.
 The Meaningful Measures Initiative also helps to identify and close important gap areas of measures, align measures across the continuum of care and across payers, and to spur innovation in new types of measures such as patient reported measures and electronic measures.

-As a public call for measures, the pre-rulemaking process supports CMS’ added focus and specificity and helps to ensure quality measures that are patient centered and meaningful to patients, clinicians, and providers in CMS programs.
+As a public call for measures, the pre-rulemaking process supports CMS’ added focus and specificity and helps to ensure quality measures that are patient centered and meaningful to patients, clinicians, and providers are in CMS programs.
 Patient reported outcome measures (PROMs) and measures using patient-generated data are needed and highly prioritized in CMS programs.
-For additional information about CMS priorities, see the 2019 MUC List Program-Specific Measure Needs and Priorities (PDF) for all programs involved in the pre-rulemaking process and the CMS Quality Measure Development Plan for the Merit-based Incentive Payment System (MIPS).
+For additional information about CMS priorities, see the 2020 MUC List Program-Specific Measure Needs and Priorities (PDF) for all programs involved in the pre-rulemaking process and the CMS Quality Measure Development Plan for the Merit-based Incentive Payment System (MIPS).

 Quality programs must balance competing goals of establishing parsimonious sets of measures, while including sufficient measures to facilitate multi-specialty provider participation.
 CMS aligns measures across programs whenever possible, and, when choosing measures for new programs, looks first to measures that are currently in existing programs.
 For more information about measures currently in CMS program, explore the CMS Measures Inventory Tool.

-All measures submitted through Jira to CMS should be fully specified and tested for reliability and validity.
+All measures submitted to CMS should be fully specified and tested for reliability and validity.
 For additional information, use the Measures Management System website and the CMS Measures Management System Blueprint (PDF) for guidance.

 Providing Input on the MUC List: